 Buying and selling based on the trendlines here would have netted you a tasty 49%.

 Alas, life is never that easy, and showing this in retrospect does mean we have the benefit of hindsight.
 This is why the finest minds of Wall St. have a whole host of other technical indicators that accompany price to enable you to assess trend quality.
 These will be discussed in other chapters.

 Candlestick Chart Patterns

-Used widely in Japan and gaining a strong foothold in the rest of the world the Japanese Candlestick chart gives an excellent insight into current and future price movement.
+Used widely in Japan and gaining a strong foothold in the rest of the world, the Japanese Candlestick chart gives an excellent insight into current and future price movements.
 Named Candlesticks because they look like candlesticks with a wick and the main body.

 Although Candlesticks have many advantages, they can seem like information overload to the beginner.
 There are also many Candlestick patterns to learn.

-The lows were tested but price found no comfort there, there were enough buyers at this level to move the price back up.
+The lows were tested, but the price found no comfort there; there were enough buyers at this level to move the price back up.